SarahFrench/wedding-website/content/accommodation/_index.md

 ## Camping and Caravans at Higher Eggbeer

-Higher Eggbeer also offers additional accommodation on site via shepards huts and caravans, which **need to be booked and paid in advance via Hugo and Sarah**.
+Higher Eggbeerbeer also offers additional accommodation on site via shepards huts and caravans, which **need to be booked and paid in advance via Hugo and Sarah**.
 You would be able to stay there until midday Monday.

 <br>